 HumanitiesDC is the State Humanities Council for Washington, DC, and local affiliate of the National Endowment for the Humanities.
 Founded in 1980, the Humanities Council of Washington, DC (HumanitiesDC) aims to enrich the quality of life, foster intellectual stimulation, and promote cross-cultural understanding and appreciation of local history in all neighborhoods of the District through humanities programs and grants.

 Diversity and inclusion are fundamental to the mission of HumanitiesDC.
 For 40 years HumanitiesDC has been committed to amplifying the wide-ranging voices and perspectives of the District.
 As a grantmaking organization, it is our responsibility to justly promote, encourage, and support our diverse community.
 To deepen our commitment to honoring our city’s rich cultural heritage, HumanitiesDC has committed to revisit our practices to ensure they are fair, equitable, diverse, and inclusive.

 What are the Humanities?

-This opportunity provides resources to nonprofit organizations interested in creating relevant, diverse, and unique public humanities programs for the people of Washington DC through the execution of Festival/Events/Meetings/Conferences.
 The funding will support in person, virtual or hybrid projects (as long as they comply with local and Federal guidelines).